 - (+) Do Parkinsonian patients have trouble telling lies?
 The neurobiological basis of deceptive behavior (click here)

 Historically, industriousness, seriousness, inflexibility and honesty (an inability to lie) have been thought to be characteristic of persons with Parkinson’s.
 The authors of this Japanese study suggest that neuropathological changes from the disease’s course rather than actual pre-morbid personality may be responsible for this observed inability to tell lies.
 The authors further propose that the patient with PD may not actively choose honesty but may have difficulty lying due to cognitive deficits as a consequence of changes to the pre-frontal cortex (an area already implicated by neuroimaging in lying).
 Thirty two subjects with idiopathic PD and 20 matched controls without PD were involved in a novel test of deception involving relaying photographic content to a questioner in either a truthful or deceptive fashion.
 Subjects were also given a battery of standard neuropsychological tests and underwent F-fleurodeooxyglucose PET scans.
 Subjects with PD had more difficulty making deceptive responses when compared to controls.
 PET scans showed this deception difficulty was significantly correlated with prefrontal hypometabolism, supporting the authors’ hypothesis that lying has a neurobiological basis.
 The authors postulate that impaired executive functioning caused by PD may decrease the ability to construct and tell lies.

-- (+) Road safety in drivers with Parkinson disease. (click here)
+- (+) Driving under low-contrast visibility conditions in Parkinson disease (click here)